Vadal Alexander: College career

-In his true freshman year at Louisiana State, Alexander played in 13 games.
+In his true freshman year at Louisiana State University, Alexander played in 13 games.
 After an early season injury to starting left tackle Chris Faulk, Alexander moved into the starting line-up, playing every offensive snap of the final nine games at right tackle.
 He earned Freshman All-Southeastern Conference (SEC) honors by the league's coaches, and was named second team Freshman All-American by Scout.com.
 For his sophomore season, he replaced La'el Collins at left guard, who was moved over to left tackle.
 Alexander started all 13 games, and led the Tigers with 71 knockdowns on the season.
 In the Outback Bowl, he was on the field for 71 offensive plays and was credited with a career-high 13 knockdowns.

 As a junior, Alexander remained a mainstay at left guard next to Collins as left tackle, giving LSU one of the most dominating guard-tackle combinations in college football.
 Running behind Collins and Alexander, freshman running back Leonard Fournette registered 1,034 rushing yards on the season.
 After LSU's 30–27 win over Florida, Alexander earned SEC Offensive Lineman of the Week honors.
 Alexander's streak of 32 straight starts snapped, however, when he missed the Arkansas game in week 11 because of a hand injury.
 Forgoing the option to enter the 2015 NFL draft, Alexander returned to LSU and was named Preseason First Team All-SEC.
 He was moved to right tackle, as previous right tackle Jerald Hawkins had to replace Collins on the left side.

 It was reported in June 2019 that Alexander's father, James, received approximately $180,000 from John Paul Funes, an LSU booster convicted in federal court of wire fraud and money laundering after embezzling hundreds of thousands of dollars from his employer, Our Lady of the Lake hospitals.
 As a result, LSU vacated all 37 wins from when Alexander was on the team, the most by any school.